 Chilaquiles are a simple Mexican dish that incorporate some of the essential ingredients found in a Mexican kitchen – corn tortillas, chiles, cilantro and eggs.
 It’s quick and easy to make and there are a lot of different variations so you can truly make it your own.
 It’s without a doubt Mexican soul food.

-Instead of making my own salsa verde like my mom makes, I’m taking a little shortcut and keeping this recipe simple by using a jar of HERDEZ Salsa Verde.
+Instead of making my own salsa verde, I’m taking a little shortcut this time and keeping this recipe simple by using a jar of HERDEZ Salsa Verde.
 While my mom’s homemade salsas will always be number one in my heart, this salsa verde truly packs some amazing flavors unlike any other store-bought salsas I’ve tried.
 It’s made with fresh ingredients like green tomatillos, serrano chile peppers, onions and cilantro and it isn’t watered down, which is so important when making authentic Mexican food.

 Since moving away from my family in Oklahoma City, an area with a substantial and growing Hispanic population, to the City of Pittsburgh, where the Hispanic population is extremely small, I’ve come to really appreciate how much the Mexican culture means to me.